saucelabs/elemental-next/frontend/docs/updated-tips/22-locator-strategy/ruby.md

 ---
-title: '22: Locator Strategy'
+title: "22: Locator Strategy"
-id: '22-locator-strategy-ruby'
+id: "22-locator-strategy-ruby"
-contentUrl: "docs/updated-tips/locator-strategy/22-locator-strategy-ruby"
+contentUrl: "docs/locator-strategy/22-locator-strategy-ruby"
 sidebar_label: Ruby
 text: "In web design CSS (Cascading Style Sheets) is used to apply styles to the markup (HTML) on a page.
 CSS is able to do this by declaring which bits of the the markup it wants to interact with through the use of selectors."
 number: 22
 publish_date: 2013-10-22
 last_update:
   date: 2023-02-22
 tags:
-  - 'locators'
+  - "locators"
-  - 'locator strategy'
+  - "locator strategy"
-  - 'css selectors'
+  - "css selectors"
 level: 1
 category:
-  - 'fundamentals'
+  - "fundamentals"
 language: ruby
 ---